BIBLE PASSAGE:

 “Heavenly Father, Your goodness is unfathomable to the world.

-Those who do not know You will try to influence others to disavow
+Those who don’t know You will try to influence others to disavow

 their knowledge of You.
 I realize that my allegiance needs to be to